shilpa2301/Information-Retrieval-Recommender-Systems/README.md

   b.
 User-User Collaborative Filtering using N-nearest neighbor/N most similar users (N=10) for Implicit Recommendation
   c.
 Matrix Factorization using Gradient descent for implicit recommendation
   d.
 Bayesian Personalized Ranking(BPR) for Implicit Recommendation
   e.
-A cool extension on my own- Analysis of the varying the value of Latent Factor K for BPR, finding the optimal K for given dataset and analysing the reason behind it using the below trend I got from my experiments.
+A cool extension on my own- Analysis of the varying the value of Latent Factor K on the efficiency of BPR, finding the optimal K for given dataset and analysing the reason behind it using the below trend I got from my experiments.

   ![image](https://user-images.githubusercontent.com/117051201/225868898-40095930-5ea1-4315-bfea-241b47592129.png)